mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ## TRANSPORT DEVICE, GRAVITIC

 ```
-Better known as a ‘Scout grav belt’, the PFTSD has many applications,
+Better known as a 'Scout grav belt', the PFTSD has many applications,
 from safety when operating in high places or from open-topped vehicles,
 to slipping into an area unnoticed.
 It is similar in many ways to a TL
 civilian grav belt but has a few additional features.